Resources

 She started researching and discovered that it is also possible to implement changes in terms of sustainability and responsible consumption in jewellery.
 She learned about the Fairmined initiative and, with the guidance of another jeweller, became certified in 2019.
 It is nice to listen to Marta talking about the sorority among many of the women colleagues, which breaks with the opacity of a sector where cooperation and mutual help have been rare.

 But once she was certified, it was very difficult to take the step to change metal.
 On the one hand, her investment capacity was limited.
 On the other hand, a large part of her work is personalised jewellery for which she reuses mainly family gold.
 At this point, she continued her research and, given the characteristics of her production, she found in gems an easier way to get started her journey towards responsible jewellery.
 Firstly, by introducing (ethical) gemstones in some personalised jewellery, and then also in jewellery collections, while raising awareness among customers.
-For almost three years now, all the gems she buys have been traceable and responsibly-sourced, except for the occasional commission.
+For years now, the gems she purchases have been traceable and responsibly sourced, except for very specific orders.